microsoft/PowerApps-Samples/cds/orgsvc/C#/BulkDeleteMatchCriteria/README.md

 1. Checks for the current version of the org.
 2. Creates an sample account record.
 3. Queries for a system user to send an email to after the bulk delete operation completes.
-3. The `BulkDeleteRequest` creates the bulk delete process and set the request properties.
+4. The `BulkDeleteRequest` creates the bulk delete process and set the request properties.
-4. The `InspectBulkDeleteOperation` method inspects and display the information abou the created `BulkDeleteOperation`.
+5. The `InspectBulkDeleteOperation` method inspects and display the information about the created `BulkDeleteOperation`.
-5. The `RetrieveBulkDeleteOperation` method retrieves the `BulkDeleteOperation`.
+6. The `RetrieveBulkDeleteOperation` method retrieves the `BulkDeleteOperation`.

 ### Demonstrate

 1. Checks whether the standard email templates are present.
 1. The `PerformBulkDelete` method performs the main ulk delete operation.

 ### Clean up

-1. Display an option to delete the sample data that is creatd in [Setup](#setup).
+1. Display an option to delete the sample data that is created in [Setup](#setup).

     The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.